GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-3/jonah-3.englishNatural.md

 And Dwelling-of-Fish (Nineveh) was a city great to God, a journey of three days.

-And Dove (Jonah) began to enter into the city a journey of one day, and he called-out and said,
+And Dove (Jonah) began to enter in the city a journey of one day, and he called-out and said,
 "Yet forty days,
 and Dwelling-of-Fish (Nineveh) overturned."